-Among other cultivars, one of Koogle’s favorites is the deep pink Perry’s Fire Opal, which he describes as “a real eye-catcher.”
-It’s a reliable bloomer with flowers measuring 5 – 6” across.
-Often sending up several large blooms at once, it was hybridized in 1987 by Perry D. Slocum, a world-renowned hybridizer of water lilies and lotuses.
+Another of Koogle’s favorites is the deep pink Perry’s Fire Opal, which he describes as ‘a real eye-catcher.’
+Its flowers measure a whopping 5 – 6” across.
+Often sending up several blooms at once, it was hybridized in 1987 by Perry D. Slocum, a world-renowned hybridizer of water lilies and lotuses.
 It is considered one of his finest achievements.

 If you’re looking for something different, Indiana is what is referred to as a changeable color lily.
 Also known as bi-colored, this variety goes through a range of color changes throughout its bloom period.
 Some may even go from yellow, to pink, to salmon or deep red during a single day.

 ‘Indiana’ hard water lily available through LilyBlooms.com